 Availability

 We are looking for someone who can spend 7 – 14 hours a week on days to be discussed.
-We can be flexible as long as your hours are compatible with our volunteering core hours which are Monday to Friday 9.30 am – 4:30 pm
+We can be flexible as long as your hours are compatible with our volunteering core hours which are Monday to Friday 9.30 am – 4:30 pm.
+This is an office-based role.

 Benefits of Volunteering with Us